Epic Fail: Emulators can tolerate polynomially many edge faults for free: Introduction

 \begin{definition} [Emulators] For an input graph $G = (V, E, w)$, a $t$-emulator is a graph $H = (V, E_H)$ with the following property.
 If we set the weight of each edge $(u, v) \in E_H$ to be $\dist_G(u, v)$, then for all $u, v \in V$, we have $\dist_G(u, v) \le \dist_H(u, v) \le t \cdot \dist_G(u, v).$ \end{definition}

-For both spanners and emulators, we note that the first inequality $\dist_G(u, v) \le \dist_H(u, v)$ is trivially implied by the fact that $H$ is a subgraph of $G$ (for spanners) or the way the weights are set (for emulators).
-Elsewhere in the literature, emulators are sometimes defined slightly differently, as arbitrary weighted graphs $H = (V, E_H, w)$ that approximate distances of $G$.
-However, once we choose the edge set $E_H$, the choice of edge weights is clear: for an emulator edge $(u, v)$, we must choose $w(u, v) \ge \dist_G(u, v)$ to satisfy the first inequality in Definition \ref{def:emulators}, and there is no advantage to choosing $w(u, v)$ strictly larger than $\dist_G(u, v)$.
-Hence, this optimal choice of edge weights is hardcoded into Definition \ref{def:emulators}.
+Elsewhere in the literature, emulators are often defined slightly differently, as arbitrary weighted graphs $H = (V, E_H, w)$ that approximate distances of $G$.
+However, once we choose the edge set $E_H$, the choice of edge weights is clear: for an emulator edge $(u, v)$, we must choose $w(u, v) \ge \dist_G(u, v)$ to satisfy the first inequality in Definition \ref{def:emulators}, and there is no advantage to choosing $w(u, v)$ strictly larger than $\dist_G(u, v)$.\footnote{We mean here that there is no advantage in terms of quality of distance approximation.
+One could imagine an advantage to choosing larger weights for other reasons, e.g., perhaps we want to compute the emulator quickly and so we use a lossy approximation algorithm to set weights.
+But these concerns will not arise in this paper.} Hence, this optimal choice of edge weights is hardcoded into Definition \ref{def:emulators}.
 (This hardcoding will be convenient in our discussion of fault tolerant emulators below.)
+We also note that, for both spanners and emulators, the first inequality $\dist_G(u, v) \le \dist_H(u, v)$ is trivially implied by the fact that $H$ is a subgraph of $G$ (for spanners) or the way the weights are set (for emulators).

 Spanners were first introduced by~\cite{PelegS:89,PelegU:89} in the context of distributed computing, and they have since found many uses throughout algorithms.